rondagdag/azure-ai-agents-demo/README.md

 ---

-*Disclaimer: No AI agents were harmed in the making of this demo, though many were created and ruthlessly terminated within milliseconds. #AgentRights*
+*Disclaimer: No AI agents were harmed in the making of this demo (updated 2025), though many were created and ruthlessly terminated within milliseconds. #AgentRights*